chstan/autodiDAQt/docs/source/development-efforts.rst

 Coming Soon
 ===========

-DAQuiri follows roughly a semantic versioning scheme.
+autodidaqt follows roughly a semantic versioning scheme.
 We will not to break any interfaces following 1.0.0, and if there is a need for backwards incompatible changes they will happen on major (X.-.-) release numbers.
 Bugfixes and documentation changes will occur on bugfix (-.-.Z) release numbers.
 Backwards compatible feature releases will occur on minor (-.Y.-)